lessons learned you can apply immediately to your own homeschool. What happened when I gave my child Charlotte Mason exams for the first time?

 Don't let those terms drag on.

-I did not give exams until March of this year even though we started lessons in August.
+I didn't give exams until March of this year even though we started lessons in August.

-That's because it took that long to finish our term one work.
+That's because it took that long to finish our Term 1 work.

 I felt like we had to be completely finished with Term 1 work before I could give exams.
 (Rule Follower here!)